 Best Orthotics for Children with Overpronation – Early Treatment Can Make a World of Difference!

-Has your child been diagnosed with a foot condition and your medical professional recommends wearing a pair of orthotics but didn’t specify which one to get?
-Alternatively, if this is not the case, have you noticed something off with your child’s foot posture and walking gait but your medical professional brushed it off and told you that your child will eventually “grow out of it”?
-I am not a medical professional, but I have helped many children with foot problems find the correct pair of shoes and orthotics, and I strongly recommend parents to be proactive and not take the “wait and see approach” when it comes to treating their child’s foot conditions.
+Has your child been diagnosed with a foot condition, and your doctor recommended orthotics but didn’t specify which ones to choose?
+Or, perhaps you’ve noticed concerns with your child’s foot posture or walking gait, only to be told they’ll “grow out of it”?
+While I’m not a medical professional, I’m a passionate shoe fitter who has helped countless children find the right shoes and orthotics for their specific needs.
+I encourage parents to be proactive in addressing foot issues—don’t settle for the “wait and see” approach when it comes to your child’s foot health.

 Furthermore, I strongly believe exceptional footwear and orthotics can change lives.
 What I have to offer you is my many years of experience trying and testing many different shoes and orthotics.
 I know which shoes and orthotics work best for children with overpronation from watching them walk and run to check whether they are walking straighter or not.
 While there is no such thing as a universal orthotic that works well for all children with overpronation, I have noticed that some orthotics are a lot more effective than others, and those are the ones I will describe shortly.